casework/casework.github.io/CONTRIBUTE.md

 * Use Git to clone [the website repository](https://github.com/casework/casework.github.io/).
 * Change directory to the cloned directory.
 * Run `make check`.
 Resources will download, some code will build, and unit tests will run.
-Administrator privileges will not be necessary.
+Administrator privileges will not be necessary.  `make -j` will run this first step in parallel.

 After running `make check`, you will have confirmed you are starting from a functioning state with tests passing.